 As a result of the increase in branding efforts by job seekers, it also seems that there needs to be an increase in awareness of your web presence.
 With your increased use of resources such as LinkedIn, Facebook, a personal blog, and contributing to forums, you need to be acutely aware of how important it is to both protect your brand and project a positive image.

 First thing you should do is to conduct an Internet search of your name or iterations of your name (like a maiden name or a nick name).
 Make sure that you know what others may see about you if they were to conduct a similar search.
-If you find negative information, depending on the social media used, remove any tags, links, names, etc. from what you can; ask others to do that same if you can’t manipulate the system.
+If you find negative information, depending on the social media used, remove any tags, links, names, etc. from what you can; ask others to do the same if you can’t manipulate the system.
 Many search engines have processes to help you remove offending information; search Google, Bing or other engines to find out the steps to take, which often involve requests for action.
 For some search results, you may not be able to fix what is seen (for example, a person with a similar name that has a bad reputation), but do you best to control what you can with privacy settings and with personal accountability.

 With branding, you need people to find you, so you should set your security or protection to where potential employers can track down your efforts.
 But you need to also ensure that truly personal information (family vacation pictures, for example) is viewable by your closest friends and family and not the entire web-verse, especially if your personal world conflicts with or negatively impacts in any way your professional brand.
 There are privacy guidelines and information for Facebook, LinkedIn and Twitter that should be reviewed to understand the best ways to control your settings.
 For blog posts or forum comments, search for system-specific guidelines to understand appropriate ways to protect your presence.